 There are eternal consequences for those who hear the Gospel.
-For those who embrace the Gospel, there’s eternal joy in the presence of the living God.
+For those who embrace the Gospel, they hear it and they embrace it, there’s eternal joy in the presence of the living God.
 That will be their reward.
-But for those who reject the Gospel, their sentence is eternal damnation.
-The judgment is even more severe—weightier, heavier, more painful—for those who have greater exposure to the truth, for those who have been granted greater understanding, like many who sit in our churches today.
+But for those who reject the Gospel, there is no sentence except eternal damnation.
+The judgment is even more severe, weightier, heavier, more painful, for those who have greater exposure to the truth, for those who have been granted greater understanding, like many who sit in our churches today.

 I think about those who visit our church and listen to the preaching, and I wonder how are you listening.
 How are people listening?
 How are you processing the messages you hear from God’s holy Word?
 No doubt there are some who, while listening, are filled with joy.
 They’re thoughtful about their own condition.
-They’re reflective, they’re expository listeners, they’re thinking as I speak and preach, and they’re judging everything I say by the Word of God to see “is this so?
-And if it’s so, I must therefore act.”
+They’re reflective, they’re expository listeners.
+They’re thinking as I speak and preach, and they’re judging everything I say by the Word of God to see is this so?
+And if it’s so, I must therefore act.

-No reason for anyone, really, to listen to what I personally have to say, or that I, on the other hand, should listen to any of you—to hear what you have to say.
-We are fellow creatures—you and I—right?
-Really on the same level—nothing but a mist that appears for a little time and then vanishes.
+No reason for anyone, really, to listen to what I personally have to say, or that I, on the other hand, should listen to any of you, to hear what you have to say.
+We are fellow creatures, you and I, right?
+Really on the same level.
+Nothing but a mist that appears for a little time and then vanishes.
 So why should anyone listen to what I’m saying, or why should anyone listen to you?

 Think about that as we read Luke 10, starting in verse 8 and reading through verse 12.
 Jesus instructed them, “Whenever you enter a town and they receive you, eat what is set before you.
 Heal the sick in it and say to them, ‘The kingdom of God has come near to you.’
 But whenever you enter a town and they do not receive you, go into its streets and say, ‘Even the dust of your town that clings to our feet we wipe off against you.
 Nevertheless know this, that the kingdom of God has come near.’
 I tell you, it will be more bearable on that day for Sodom than for that town.”